WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step5-image-05.png"/>

-6. At this point, you will see a status screen saying “Your services are being setup” but within a few seconds your account will be setup and you’ll see a page as below confirming your 30-day trial subscription to “IBM Watson Analytics Professional Single User”!
+6. At this point, you will see a status screen saying “Your services are being setup” but within a few seconds your account will be setup and you’ll see a page as below confirming your 30-day trial subscription to “IBM Watson Analytics Professional Single User”!...

 <img src="./media/Step5-image-06.png"/>